Here are the answers to frequently asked questions about traffic signals:

 Be especially careful if the only signal out is a complete arrow face.
 Do not assume that you can go when the circular greens on other faces facing you are lit.
 Such a failure can cause the yellow trap hazard.

 If power is out in the area, treat the intersection as an ALL WAY STOP.
 But watch for people who are not aware the signal is there, especially at night.
-This is why signals should not be painted black or dark colors.
+This is why signals should not be painted black or dark colors unless they have backplates with reflective borders.

 For special events (such as football games) where officers are directing traffic, turning off the signals and placing red flares is usually enough.
 If the signals are not to be used for a long time, the signal heads must be hooded, turned away from traffic, or taken down.
 Often the lenses are covered with black trash bags taped into place.